18 Mar How to evaluate a playground’s cost

 Hint: It’s not the purchase price

 A neighborhood playground’s cost is more than what you pay the supplier.
-That’s the acquisition cost, which isn’t the best gauge for evaluating playground proposals from competing bidders.
+That’s the acquisition cost, which isn’t the best gauge for evaluating playground costs when reviewing proposals from competing bidders.

 When you evaluate commercial playground vendor proposals, you’ll want to calculate the cost of ownership over the long term, perhaps 30 years.
 Let’s say you are evaluating two proposals: a steel playground and one built from EcoPlay Structures’ plastic lumber.